Remote Applications in Challenging Environments: Supporting the Remote Handling of JET

 JET is the world's largest operation experimental tokamak nuclear fusion reactor.
 Bombardment by high-energy neutrons produced in the nuclear fusion reactions are able to activate some components and support structures, rendering them radioactive for long periods of time.
 This was most severe after the first DT (Deuterium/Tritium) experiments on JET in 1997.
 Furthermore, many plasma facing tiles are covered in beryllium, which, if breathed in as dust, poses a further hazard to anyone working inside the reactor.
 Therefore, JET has always placed great emphasis on its Remote Handling, to ensure a maximum of tasks can be carried out fully remotely.

 Two 12m long snake-like booms reach into the vacuum vessel delivering cameras and tools to enable operators to work remotely.

-The primary tool is MASCOT, a haptic Local-Remote manipulator, that allows the operator to feel every action from carrying a new component to tightening a bolt.
-Nine lengthy shutdowns have been completed that have relied on this system and the operators have become highly skilled at the most dexterous of tasks.
+The primary tool is MASCOT, a haptic Local-Remote manipulator, that allows the operator to feel every action, such as carrying a new component or tightening a bolt.
+Nine shutdowns have been completed using this system.

 The JET machine is a complex device where the detailed configuration changes as the physics experimental requirements dictate.
 The Remote Handling system is required to fulfil two functions: